ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR YEAR ENDING 30 SEPTEMBER 2021

 - Continue the roll out of supplier contracts and service level agreements.

-- Confirm targets on percentage of physically processed agricultural ingredients certified organic, and percentage of formulations or relevant product value certified organic.
-We will also look to procure more fair trade ingredients.
+- Confirm targets on the percentage of physically processed agricultural ingredients certified organic, and the percentage of formulations or relevant product value certified organic.

 Neal’s Yard Remedies